kryshael/Week-16-Homework/Deliverables/Step 5/README.md

    - US-CERT recommends that users and administrators:
     - Disable SMBv1
     - Block all versions of SMB at the network boundary by blocking TCP port 445 with related protocols on UDP ports 137-138 and TCP port 139 for all boundary devices
+   - #### US-CERT cautions users and administrators that disabling or blocking SMB may create problems by obstructing access to shared files, data, or devices.
+The benefits of mitigation should be weighed against potential disruptions to users.